 The study of bio-functionality and its abstraction is particularly relevant to computer science, the computational humanities, and the arts.
 Advanced knowledge of the body and its complex inner workings contribute, in an ongoing manner, to the authorship of new tools that enable us to articulate a multiplicity of dynamic relationships.
-This includes the mapping of ongoing social interactions; the exploration of change through dynamic visualizations and sonifications; the creation of new forms of human/computer - human/human interface through new "sensing" paradigms; the entertainment of complex sonifications of data; as well as the dynamic exploration of physical representations of information in a focused and interactive manner-haptic feedback systems.
+This includes the mapping of ongoing social interactions; the exploration of change through dynamic visualizations and sonifications of data; the creation of new forms of human/computer - human/human interface through new "sensing" paradigms; as well as the dynamic exploration of physical representations of information in a focused and interactive manner-haptic feedback systems.
+Text can be employed relationally with each of these realms.